Defence Minister Rajnath Singh briefs PM after chopper ferrying CDS crashes | Law-Order

 There was no immediate word on the condition of Rawat.

-A meeting of senior officials of the ministry is underway, sources said.
+A meeting of senior officials of the ministry was underway, sources said.

+Singh also visited the residence of Rawat and spoke to his daughter.

-The defence minister is likely to make a statement on the issue in Parliament.
+The defence minister is likely to make a statement on the incident in Parliament.

 Official sources said the Mi-17V5 helicopter got airborne from Sulur for Wellington and there were 14 persons on board the chopper including the crew.